nqminds/nqm-databot-init-dataset/README.md

 # NQM Databot WAHSN Tool Docs
 ## Databot commands
 * ```createAccounts``` - creates the user accounts from account list table data.
 Generates the secret for each account and adds it to the account list table.
+* ```addShare``` - add share with given permission to the datasets from share table for each user from account list table.
+* ```removeShare``` - remove share permission for datasets from share table for each user from account list table.

 ## Table definitions